Lab: Implementing and configuring virtualization in Windows Server

 1. After SEA-SVR1 restarts, use the PowerShell tool again to establish a new PowerShell Remoting session to SEA-SVR1.

-3. Run the following command to identify Docker images currently present on SEA-SVR1:
+2. In the Windows PowerShell console, enter the following command, and then press Enter to identify Docker images currently present on SEA-SVR1:

 docker images